jssimporter/python-jss/README.md

 are all string unless you cast them yourself.
 The id properties of the various objects are strings!

-Note: At the moment I'm using multiple-inheritence to add the XMLEditor methods.
+Note: At the moment I'm using multiple-inheritance to add the XMLEditor methods.
 This leaves me uneasy.
 The benefit is that you can avoid a "middle-man" dot reference to editor (e.g. policy.editor.add_object_to_scope()), but the downside is that it's ugly, and